i3mr01/Clip01/README.md

 # Clip01 Video Downloader

-A modern, beautiful video downloader application built with React and Node.js that can download videos from various platforms using yt-dlp.
+A modern video downloader application built with React and Node.js that can download videos from various platforms using yt-dlp.

 ## 📸 Screenshots